Flowrome/floact/README.md

 - The UI library is written using **Web Components** using **StencilJS**
 - All the **css variables** that define the global theme should be written inside the UI library
 - If you choose to remove the UI library please remove all the references inside the **client** app
+    - remove `apps/uilib` folder
+    - remove all scripts that end with `:ui` in the package.json of the project (also the references inside other scripts)
+    - remove inside `apps/client` the references of the **uilib** app